 What you get in the box

+Our imaging needles attach to a reusable handpiece.
 The Miniprobes' handpiece is a fully-encapsulated interferometer, containing a 90:10 coupler splitting the light beam into sample and reference paths, and optics terminating the reference path.
-Our handpiece has an SMF-28 optical fiber that you can connect to your optical system using a standard FC/APC fiber connector.
+Our handpiece has an SMF-28 optical fiber that will connect to your OCT system using a standard FC/APC fiber connector.

-You will need to supply an optical system containing a light source (1300nm swept source or broadband light source), a detector and DAQ card to digitise the optical signal, and computer to process this into an OCT A-scan.
-This is illustrated in the system schematic.
+You will need to supply an OCT system containing a light source (1300nm swept source or broadband light source), a detector and DAQ card to digitise the optical signal, and computer to process this into an OCT A-scan.
+This is illustrated in the system schematics below.

-Applications of our needles are being explored in brain, lung and eye surgery.
+Applications of our needles are being explored in brain and lung surgery.
 Our imaging needles have been used for in vivo human trials.
 Integrated into a brain biopsy needle, they were shown to be able to detect blood vessels, making brain surgery safer.